 Al-Sulaiti et al.13 conducted a randomized controlled trial comparing the clinical and pharmacokinetic outcomes of vancomycin trough-based dosing (target 10-20 mcg/mL) versus peak-trough-based dosing (target trough 10-20 mcg/mL and peak 20-40 mcg/mL) for infections due to Gram positive bacteria (e.g., central nervous system, bacteremia, skin and soft tissue, bone/joint, endocarditis, intra-abdominal).
 Cure was defined as the absence of signs and symptoms of infection without the need for additional antibiotic treatment and/or negative blood cultures at 5 days after vancomycin initiation.
 The patients who received vancomycin using peak-trough based dosing were significantly more likely to achieve cure compared to those who received vancomycin using trough-based dosing (23/30, 76.7% vs 17/35, 48.6%, P = 0.020).
 In comparison to our study, higher rates of clinical cure were noted with both dosing strategies in this study likely due to the definition of cure and the inclusion of any infection treated with vancomycin rather than just MRSA bacteremia, which was the focus of our study.
 In general, these studies evaluating the clinical efficacy of trough- versus AUC-based dosing of vancomycin have varying inclusion criteria and definitions of clinical success making it challenging to compare to our study results.

-Several recent studies have compared the incidence of nephrotoxicity in patients receiving vancomycin using trough-guided versus AUC-guided dosing and have found a lower incidence of nephrotoxicity with AUC-guided dosing.5, 7, 14 When comparing nephrotoxicity rates using trough-guided versus AUC-guided vancomycin dosing, Finch et al.5 reported rates of 9.9% vs. 5.4% respectively (P = 0.107), and Meng et al.7 reported rates of 11% vs. 9.4%, respectively (P = 0.70). he AGD group in our study also experienced a lower rate of nephrotoxicity; however, the difference was not statistically significant.
+Several recent studies have compared the incidence of nephrotoxicity in patients receiving vancomycin using trough-guided versus AUC-guided dosing and have found a lower incidence of nephrotoxicity with AUC-guided dosing.5, 7, 14 When comparing nephrotoxicity rates using trough-guided versus AUC-guided vancomycin dosing, Finch et al.5 reported rates of 9.9% vs. 5.4% respectively (P = 0.107), and Meng et al.7 reported rates of 11% vs. 9.4%, respectively (P = 0.70).
+Similar to other studies, the patients in the AGD group in our study also experienced a lower rate of nephrotoxicity suggesting a potential benefit; however, the difference was not statistically significant perhaps due to the small sample size.
 The percentage of patients with nephrotoxicity was higher in our study (TGD 12.7%, AGD 9.8%) and the PROVIDE trial 12 (22.6%) when compared to other studies.
 One reason for these higher nephrotoxicity rates could be that the PROVIDE trial and our study included only patients with MRSA bacteremia, which may itself increase the risk of acute kidney injury.

 For both groups of our study, a high percentage of patients (89% TGD and 86% AGD) received concomitant nephrotoxic agents while on vancomycin therapy including piperacillin/tazobactam, iodinated contrast, loop diuretics, thiazide diuretics, aldosterone antagonists, angiotensin converting enzyme inhibitors, angiotensin receptor blockers, aminoglycosides, and nonsteroidal anti-inflammatory drugs.
+A subgroup analysis on the potential contribution of each individual nephrotoxin on the incidence of nephrotoxicity was not performed due to small sample size.
 Several studies also collected data on concomitant nephrotoxins; however, specific reporting of individual agents was limited making it difficult to directly assess impact of nephrotoxins and compare rates of nephrotoxicity among studies.5, 7, 11, 12